 Nearest waste management facility shall be interpreted as Thilafushi.
 If in the future, waste from zone IV and V is accepted by another approved Regional Waste Management Centre (during project construction and operational phase) which is closer than Thilafushi, then the facility which is closest to the source island shall be selected to reduce transportation impacts.

-Site in the report is referred to the location of the IWMC and road means access pathway proposed for getting access to the site.
+Site in the report is referred to the location of the proposed IWMC.

 1.3 OBJECTIVE OF THE ESMP

 The objective of the ESMP study is: